 (i) We recommend that you do not contact a third party to obtain location information more often than once every six months.
 An exception is when permission to make further contact about the location of a debtor has been sought and given in advance by the third party.
-See part 2, section 8, Privacy obligations to the debtor and third parties and section 18, Conduct towards family members and other third parties.
+See part 2, section 8 of this guideline, Privacy obligations to the debtor and third parties and section 18 of this guideline, Conduct towards family members and other third parties.